hove-io/navitia_sdk_docs/journey/ios/3.5.0/getting_started.md

 ### Colors

-In order to configurate SDK colors, you have to create a `JourneyColorConfiguration` object which takes the following parameters:
+In order to configurate colors, you have to create a `JourneyColorConfiguration` object which takes the following parameters:

 <div markdown="1">